In this tutorial, we are going to create a PHP application to display weather forecast information using an API.

 It grabs the weather information provided by the API and displays it in the browser.

-This is one of the best API service that provides weather forecast.
-It provides tremendous volume of weather data regularly.
+This is one of the best API services that provides weather forecasts.
+It provides a tremendous volume of weather data regularly.
 It is a free service with limited access.
 For basic usage, it should be sufficient and for advanced you may have to pay for it.
 Integrating this API with a PHP application is easy.
 The following three steps are used for the integration.

 By clicking the below link, the cities list will be downloaded in a compressed format.
 Unzip the file and get the id of the city/state.

 This is the PHP code to request the OpenWeatherMap service to get the weather forecasts.
-While sending the request, the API key and the city id is sent with request URL query string.
+While sending the request, the API key and the city id are sent with the request URL query string.

 <?php $apiKey = "API KEY"; $cityId = "CITY ID"; $googleApiUrl = "http://api.openweathermap.org/data/2.5/weather?id=" . $cityId . "&lang=en&units=metric&APPID=" . $apiKey; $ch = curl_init(); curl_setopt($ch, CURLOPT_HEADER, 0); curl_setopt($ch, CURLOPT_RETURNTRANSFER, 1); curl_setopt($ch, CURLOPT_URL, $googleApiUrl); curl_setopt($ch, CURLOPT_FOLLOWLOCATION, 1); curl_setopt($ch, CURLOPT_VERBOSE, 0); curl_setopt($ch, CURLOPT_SSL_VERIFYPEER, false); $response = curl_exec($ch); curl_close($ch); $data = json_decode($response); $currentTime = time(); ?>